About Our Programs

 Students travel back to El Pueblo de San José de Guadalupe in 1797 and explore the oldest house in San José, getting to see a hammock made of hide, a whale-bone chair, and other artifacts from the Spanish and Mexican periods.
 Through interactive activities such as making a candle and corn husk dolls, designing a cattle brand, grinding corn, and roping a model cow, students experience life in Alta California.
 They gain an appreciation for what it takes to build a community and connect with the joys and struggles of daily colonial life for the early Spanish settlers of San José.

-Gracious Living: Victorian Women and Culture in San José [formerly Victorian Days] (Grades 3-4)
+Gracious Living: Victorian Women and Culture in San José [formerly Victorian Life] (Grades 3-4)

 Mondays – Fridays